dapr/docs/daprdocs/content/en/operations/observability/metrics/metrics-overview.md

             "orders/": "orders/.+"
 ```

-When this configuration is applied, a recorded metric with the `method` label of `orders/a746dhsk293972nz` will be replaced with `orders/`.
+When this configuration is applied, a recorded metric with the `method` label of `orders/a746dhsk293972nz` is replaced with `orders/`.

 Using regular expressions to reduce metrics cardinality is considered legacy.
 We encourage all users to set `spec.metrics.http.increasedCardinality` to `false` instead, which is simpler to configure and offers better performance.